-Grading: Grading will be based on the combined scores of the quizzes (30%), discussion group reading responses (15%), midterm (25%) and final exams (30%), with a possible 4 points of extra credit added to the final grade.
-Letter grades will be determined as follows: A (90-104% of total possible points), B (80-89%), C (70-79%), D (60-69%), F (0-60%).
+Grading: Grading will be based on the combined scores of the quizzes (30%), discussion group reading responses (15%), midterm (25%) and final exams (30%), with a possible 4 points of extra-credit added to the final grade.
+Letter grades will be determined as follows: A (90-104% of total possible points), B (80-89.99%), C (70-79.99%), D (60-69.99%), F (0-60%).
 However, the instructor reserves the right to relax (but not stiffen) this criterion, depending on the actual distribution of grades.
+In addition, a plus or minus will be appended to letter grades for scores in the upper and lower third of each grade range, respectively.

-Quizzes (30% of final grade): Short quizzes will be given in the first 15 minutes of scheduled classes.
+Quizzes (30% of final grade): Short quizzes will be given in the first 10 minutes of scheduled classes.
 Quizzes will contain multiple choice questions or a couple of short answer questions that pertain to the most recently presented lecture material and the readings from the text.
 Questions will occasionally be drawn from readings that have been assigned but have not yet been discussed in lecture (even those due the day of the quiz); however, these questions will be of a more general nature and should be easily answered if you have read the material.
 The quizzes are designed to serve as quick reviews of recently covered materials as well as to help you keep up with the reading assignments.
 Of the 8 quizzes, the 2 with the lowest scores will be dropped, with the average score of the remaining six yielding 30% of the final grade.
 No make-up quizzes will be offered; if you miss a quiz, that grade will be one of the two that will be dropped.
+Reaching class on time will always be appreciated, but it particularly critical on quiz days, lest you miss the quiz.

-Midterm (25%) and Final (30%) Exams: The exams will be part multiple choice, part fill-in-the-blank and part short answer.
+Midterm (25%) and Final (30%) Exams: The exams will be part multiple choice, part fill-in-theblank and part short answer.
 The final exam will contain questions drawn from the entire course.
 All exams are comprehensive i.e. each exam will contain questions drawn from the entire course.
 However, a greater focus on material covered after the previous exam is typical.
 No make-up exams will be given without evidence of a valid excuse, and the final cannot be taken earlier or later than the time listed in the University final exam schedule - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
 If unforeseen circumstances during the term prevent you from taking an exam, notify the instructor immediately.
 Allowable excused absences are medical emergencies, athletic events such as away games for student athletes and executive orders/court orders.
 All such occasions must be accompanied by official documentation.
-Make-up exams may be essay-type.
+Make-up exams may be different in format in both type and number of questions.